i290b Motion to Reopen: How to File and What to Expect

 Missed Deadlines

-Timeliness is critical when filing an I-290B Notice of Appeal or Motion.
-The USCIS sets strict deadlines, typically 30 days from the date of the decision, and failure to submit within this timeframe almost always results in automatic denial.
-To ensure compliance, it is advisable to:
+Timeliness is absolutely critical when filing an I-290B Notice of Appeal or Motion with USCIS.
+The agency enforces strict deadlines, typically requiring submission within 30 calendar days from the date of the decision notice.
+Failure to meet this deadline almost invariably results in automatic denial, with very limited exceptions.
+To ensure you comply with these time constraints, consider the following best practices:

-- Prepare your motion well in advance to allow time for gathering evidence and legal review.
+• Begin preparing your motion or appeal well ahead of the deadline to allow ample time for gathering necessary evidence and obtaining legal review.

 Understanding the Timeline